mathisdrn/manifold-learning/README.md

 # Manifold Learning

-This repository hosts the code and content that present and implement several manifold learning techniques.
+This repository hosts the code and markdown that present and implement several manifold learning techniques.
+The page is hosted at [https://mathisdrn.github.io/manifold-learning/](https://mathisdrn.github.io/manifold-learning/).

 ### Usage